lu4p/binclude/README.md

 func main() {
 	bincludegen.Generate(binclude.None)
-	// binclude.None means no compression there are also binclude.Gzip and binclude.Brotli
+	// binclude.None means no compression there are also binclude.Gzip
 }
 ```